 The usual amount of work for undergraduate students is 15 units per quarter; 180 units (225 for dual degree students) are required for graduation.
 Registration for fewer than 12 units is rarely permitted and may cause the undergraduate to be ineligible for certification as a full-time student.
 The maximum is 20 units (21 if the program includes a 1-unit activity course).
 The maximum may be exceeded by seniors only once for compelling reasons.
 A past superior academic performance is not considered to be sufficient justification for exceeding the maximum.
-Petitions for programs of fewer than 12 or more than 20 units must be signed by the student's adviser and submitted for consideration to the Office of the University Registrar, 630 Serra Street, Suite 120.
-For additional information regarding satisfactory academic progress, refer to the "Academic Standing" section of this bulletin (below).
+Petitions for programs of fewer than 12 or more than 20 units must be submitted to the Office of the Vice Provost for Undergraduate Education, Sweet Hall, first floor.
+For additional information regarding satisfactory academic progress, refer to the "Academic Standing" section of this bulletin below.